Benefits of Black Tea, Who Knew?

 How to Store Black Tea

-When you buy your tea see if you can find a date it was processed.
-Now some teas such as aged teas can be much older and that is perfectly fine.
-For most teas, you purchase you do not want to buy something old and outdated.
+When you buy your tea, see if you can find the date it was processed.
+Now, some teas, such as aged teas, can be much older, and that is perfectly fine.
+For most teas, you purchase, you do not want to buy something old and outdated.

 How To Brew your Black Tea